Fist raised to the air

 How to use this letter:

-• Leave the normal text can be left in the letter.
+• You can leave the normal text in the letter.

 Dear [Senator or Representative Name],